kw7oe/kw7oe.github.io/content/posts/deploying-elixir-phoenix-release-to-production.md

 ---

-In my previous post ["Building Elixir/Phoenix Release With Docker"]({{< ref "building-phoenix-release-with-docker.md" >}}), I wrote about how I build Elixir release with Docker and extract the tar file.
-However, I haven't talk about how I deploy the release to my production server and start the application.
+In my previous post ["Building Elixir/Phoenix Release With Docker"]({{< ref "building-phoenix-release-with-docker.md" >}}), I wrote about how I build Elixir release with Docker and extract the tarball.
+Today, I am going to share the way I deploy release to production server.

-So, in this post, I am going to share my process on deploying Elixir release.

 _Do note that, the way I deploy **works best for hobby or small projects**.
-For larger scale system, consider using other tooling._
+For larger scale system, consider using other tools._

-_For the sake of simplicity, this post assume that your remote server already has reverse proxy like `nginx` setup and pointing port 80 towards your application port (4000).
-If you have a database, it's assumed that the database is created and running._
+_For the sake of simplicity, this post assume that your remote server already has reverse proxy like `nginx` setup and pointing port 80 towards your application port 4000.
+If you have a database, it's assumed that the database is up and running._

 # Steps for initial release